glathoud/js.metaret/README.md

-js.metaret extends JavaScript with functional tail metacomposition and imperative inlining

-## Why?

-Write less code, that reads clear and runs fast.
+Goal of js.metaret: write less code, that reads clear and runs fast.
 If you have time you can look at my mloc.js 2014 [slides](http://glat.info/mlocjs2014), else just keep reading.

 ## What?